 Welcome Guest.
 Please login or register.Hanukkah Sameach!!!Everything in our Hanukkah Gifts page is 10% off!!!Please Call Us If You Have Questions 252-646-1958Welcome Guest.
 Please login or register.Merry Christmas!!!Expert Authentication - Accurate Descriptions - Reasonable Prices - Coins From Under $10 To Museum Quality RaritiesSupport Our Efforts To Serve The Classical Numismatics Community - Shop At Forum Ancient Coins!!!

-This issue, assigned to Alaisa in many references, was perhaps produced by Thracian mercenaries operating in in the 4th century B.C.GI93805.
+This issue, assigned to Alaisa in many references, was perhaps produced by Thracian mercenaries operating in Sicily in the 4th century B.C.GI93805.
 Bronze tetras, Calciati I, p.
-252, 10; 134 (Alaesa); SNG Munchen 218 (Alaisa); SNG ANS 1178 (Alaesa); BMC Sicily p.
+252, 10; SNG Cop 134 (Alaesa); SNG Munchen 218 (Alaisa); SNG ANS 1178 (Alaesa); BMC Sicily p.
 29, 8 (Alaesa); HGC 2 509, aVF, dark green patina with earthen highlights, flatly struck, off center on a broad flan, edge splits, weight 9.623 g, maximum diameter 24.3 mm, uncertain mint, c.
-367 - 340 B.C.; obverse griffin springing left, wings open, grasshopper left below; horse prancing left, loose reigns flying behind, KAINON in , with eight rays around a central pellet above; from the Errett Bishop Collection; $120.00 (€98.40)
+367 - 340 B.C.; obverse griffin springing left, wings open, grasshopper left below; reverse horse prancing left, loose reins flying behind, KAINON in exergue, star with eight rays around a central pellet above; from the Errett Bishop Collection; $120.00 (€98.40)